 Rebirth (Prime Earth)

 During Cyborg Superman's plans on forming a team to take revenge on Superman, he recruits General Zod.
 However, most of the team doesn't want Zod as there leader, Zod then betrays them and sends the Eradicator II and Cyborg Superman into the Phantom Zone.
-Henry Henshaw thinks they are there to retrieve Zod's army, but instead the Eradicator is given orders by Zod to rescue his wife Ursa and there son Lor-Zod to help begin Zod's plans on rebuilding a new Krypton.
-Cyborg Superman is left trapped in the Zone.
+Henry Henshaw thinks they are there to retrieve Zod's army, but instead the Eradicator is given orders by Zod to rescue his wife Ursa and there son Lor-Zod, which was his goal all along.
+With the Eradicator, they escape and fled to another planet, Jekuul, to help begin Zod's plans on rebuilding a new Krypton.
+Cyborg Superman is left trapped in the Phantom Zone.

 Powers & Abilities